 On June 13, the country’s state security service issued a statement accusing Aslanov of conspiring to sell secret information to foreign governments and publishing anti-government statements online, according to Kavkazsky Uzel.

-On June 14, the Sabail district court in Baku ordered Aslanov to remain in detention for four months pending an investigation on allegations of high treason, according to Elchin Sadygov, the journalist’s lawyer, who spoke to CPJ at the time.
+On June 14, the Sabail District Court in Baku, the capital, ordered Aslanov to remain in detention for four months, pending an investigation on allegations of high treason, according to Elchin Sadygov, the journalist’s lawyer, who spoke to CPJ at the time.
 Treason is punishable with up to life in prison, according to the Azerbaijani criminal code.

-Aslanova told CPJ in October 2019 that her husband denied the charges and said they were retaliation for his criticism of public officials and laws.
-She said that before his arrest, Aslanov was preparing to publish an investigation for Xeberman into alleged corruption in the tourism sector involving high-ranking government officials.
+Aslanova told CPJ in October 2019 that her husband denied the charges, and said they were retaliation for his criticism of public officials and laws.
+Before his arrest, Aslanov was preparing to publish an investigation for Xeberman into alleged corruption in the tourism sector involving high-ranking government officials, she said.

 Previously, in April 2018, Aslanov was drafted into military service for one year despite being medically unfit to serve due to his low weight and chronic heart condition, his wife told CPJ, saying she believed he was ordered to serve to prevent him from working.

 During a February 3, 2020, preparatory hearing at the Baku Grave Crimes Court, Sadygov requested that presiding judge Faig Ganiev recuse himself due to a conflict of interest for his previous involvement in cases involving Aslanov, but the request was denied, according to a report by Kavkazsky Uzel.